| || |

 Locating Accessible Housing

 Locating an accessible house or apartment can be time-consuming, so it usually comes down to making a few modifications in an elevated apartment building or ranch-style house or trailer.
 Under the Fair Housing Act, a landlord cannot refuse to allow a renter to make reasonable accommodations to a rental unit for wheelchair accessibility, as long as the renter agrees to restore the unit to its original state, when he or she moves out.
+This article is a good step-by-step overview of finding and renting housing for people with disabilities.

 For assistance locating accessible housing, contact your local Independent Living Center; they will have referrals.
 A directory of all the CILs is listed on the Independent Living Research Utilization Project (ILRU) website.